This glossary contains the basic definitions of terms that are commonly used in Cerby:

 Authentication

-It is a security process to determine the identity of users by verifying their credentials (such as user ID, username, and password) on directories, servers, or databases.
+It is a security process that determines users' identities by verifying their login credentials (such as user ID, username, and password) on directories, servers, or databases.
+The goal is to ensure that only authorized users can access sensitive data, services, or apps.

 Authorization

-It is a security process to determine the role of users based on their identity.
+It is a security process that determines users' roles and access levels based on their identities.
 Users are granted permission to perform actions and access specific resources with these roles.
+The goal is to ensure that authenticated users have appropriate and limited access to sensitive data or app functionalities.

 B